dianavile/Projects/README.md

 - Review and understand the given project files structure.

 ##  Project specifications (game logics & functionality)

+### Memory Game Logic
+- The game randomly shuffles the cards.
+- A user wins once all cards have successfully been matched.

+### Memory Game Functionality
 1. __Shuffle Cards__: Shuffle cards randomly on load or restart The Cards need to be shuffled on load or restart.
 2. __Matching Cards__: